Jaymon/Montage/README.markdown

     }//class

-Now, when another class wants the Request object it will automatically get your custom Request object, and your custom object will automatically have Foo injected, and you didn't have to do anything except create the new class and override the constructor to take a Foo instance.
+Now, when another class wants the Request object it will automatically use your custom Request class instead of the default Montage Request class, and your custom object will automatically have Foo injected, and you didn't have to do anything except create the new class and override the constructor to take a Foo instance.

 ## Using Montage

 Montage requires php >= 5.3 because it uses Closures and namespaces.
 To run the tests you'll need PHPUnit >= 3.5.0.
-Also, you'll need a high tolerance for the unknown since there isn't any documentation, so you'll have to spend a lot of time looking at the code.
+Also, you'll need a high tolerance for the unknown since there isn't much formal documentation, so you'll have to spend a lot of time looking at the code.

 ## License